Josh Naylor Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The 11.4 strikeouts per nine innings compiled by the Yankees pitching staff paces the league.
+- The pitching staff for the Yankees has a collective 10.7 K/9, the first-best in MLB.

-- The Yankees have the fourth-ranked team ERA across all MLB pitching staffs (2.81).
+- The Yankees have a 2.76 team ERA that ranks fourth among all MLB pitching staffs.

-- Yankees pitchers combine to allow the third-fewest home runs in baseball (six total, 0.7 per game).
+- The Yankees surrender the third-fewest home runs in baseball (six total, 0.6 per game).

-- The Yankees will look to German (0-1) in his second start of the season.
+- Cole (2-0) gets the start for the Yankees, his third of the season.

-- The righty last appeared in relief on Sunday, when he threw 2/3 innings against the Baltimore Orioles while giving up hits.
+- The right-hander last appeared in relief on Monday, when he threw 2/3 innings against the Cleveland Guardians while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.